bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

 !!! danger "Beware!
 Confusing Terminology"

-    The term "deployment" can be used to describe a couple of different things:
+    The terms "deployment" and "deployment package" can be used to describe a couple of different things:

     * the process of getting the image to the cluster and configuring it to run (usually via a CI/CD pipeline)
     * a Kubernetes resource that specifies how an image should run